ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 # Step 1: Bring up a bash terminal shell

 Bring up a bash terminal shell.
-As a reminder, you can do this by selecting "Applications", then either "Terminal" or "Konsole" from the menu that pops up.
+As a reminder, you can do this by selecting "Applications", then "System Tools", then either "Terminal" or "Konsole" from the menu that pops up.
 (Your Applications menu may have only Terminal, or only Konsole, or may have both.
 For our purposes, they work equally well.)

 For now, we can use the following terms to mean more or less the same thing.
 (There are fine-grained distinctions among these terms, but those won't be important until later in your studies)